georg199041/LVIS-test/Readme.md

 - once you have jasmine use this command to run tests `npm test`

-The code of implemented function is located in index.js
+The code of implemented function located in index.js